epfl-lasa/syntouchpublisher/README.md

 3. Copy the udev rules sudo cp tp-usb-drivers-v2.10/linux/99-totalphase.rules /etc/udev/rules.d/

-4. Go to /etc/udev/rules.d/ and change the permission chmode 644 99-totalphase.rules
+4. Go to /etc/udev/rules.d/ and change the permission chmod 644 99-totalphase.rules

 Install the cheetah lib
 -----------------------

 1. Download the Appropriate API for your machine from http://www.totalphase.com/products/cheetah-api/ (Or find it in the driver folder)

 2. Copy the library file (cheetah.dll or cheetah.so) from the downloaded zip.
-Paste the file into the Syntouch application folder (the bt_cheetah folder with biotac.h, biotac.c, etc. files).
+Paste it to the /catkin_ws/devel/lib

 Test the bt_cheetah example
 ---------------------------
+1. Paste the file into the Syntouch application folder (the bt_cheetah folder with biotac.h, biotac.c, etc. files).
-1. Go to /driver/bt_cheetah/bt_cheetah and run > ./bin/example
+2. Go to /driver/bt_cheetah/bt_cheetah and run > ./bin/example
-2. If everything is ok, you should see BioTac is found.
+3. If everything is ok, you should see BioTac is found.

 Install syntouchpublisher package: